The PROSPECT Reactor Antineutrino Experiment: Performance

 The prompt energy spectra for correlated events, after subtracting the accidental background, are shown in Fig.~\ref{fig:24Hours}

-for roughly 24 hours of data with reactor on and off.
-The reactor off data are dominated by two peaks, near 2.2~MeV and 4.4~MeV.
+for roughly 24 hours of data with Reactor On and Off.
+The Reactor Off data are dominated by two peaks, near 2.2~MeV and 4.4~MeV.
 We interpret these as cosmic ray neutron capture on protons and inelastic neutron scattering from $^{12}$C, respectively, where the delayed neutron capture most likely comes from another neutron in the same cosmic ray air shower.
-The difference between the RxOn and RxOff spectra has a shape consistent with the product of the reactor neutrino spectrum and the IBD cross section.
-Further analysis development may reduce the prominance of the RxOff peaks.
+The difference between the Reactor On and Reactor Off spectra has a shape consistent with the product of the reactor antineutrino spectrum and the IBD cross section.
+Further analysis development may reduce the prominence of the Reactor Off peaks.